Ready for the future, ready for anything

 - Providing bicycles for loan and spacious bike parks to help avoid public transport

-- Providing easy access sanitiser stations at main building entrances and encouraging face coverings for general movement around campus where social distancing can be maintained.
+- Providing easy access sanitiser stations at main building entrances.

 - Providing compulsory face coverings where essential and in areas where social distancing cannot be maintained.